17 February 2016

 The bridge operated on a regular basis until 1974.
 It was listed as a Technical Monument in 1975.
 Taken out of service in 2001 because of extensive rust damage, the bridge was recommissioned in 2006.

-Now operated as a tourist attraction from April to October, Osten is one of only nine survivors from the 16, and of only six transporter bridges still operational in their original form.
+Now operated as a tourist attraction from April to October, Osten is one of only nine survivors from the 16, and of only seven transporter bridges still operational in their original form.
 A small museum devoted to the bridge can be found on the Osten side.